[GUEST POST] Successfully Manage Your Event Attendee List: 6 Components

 Events are a great way to reconnect with long-term supporters and attract new contributors to your organization by providing an in-person experience showcasing all of your good work.
 You’ll surely want to reach out to all of your attendees in the days following the event.
-Developing the right outreach strategies begins with the information you gather when your attendees register.
+Developing the right outreach and communication strategies begins with the information you gather when your attendees register.

 Segmentation of your supporters’ information is key to successful future outreach.
 As you gather registrants’ information, consider segmenting your supporters into groups according to:

 - How long they’ve been involved with your organization.
 Attendees who have never been to one of your events or otherwise interacted with your organization will require different information to stay involved than will long-term or regular supporters who are always on your guest list.